BrianMangitsa/alx-pre_course/README.md

-My first readme
-first lines of code in GitHub
+This is my first line of code in this README.md file